-There are many thousands of historical resources (e.g. archaeological and paleontological sites), located on Alberta's Crown land.
+There are many historical resources (as defined by the Historical Resources Act), located on Alberta's Crown land.
 In keeping with the requirements of Alberta Community Development, forest operators shall develop and implement a process for identifying and protecting resources that are regulated by the Historical Resources Act.

-- 5.6.1 All known historical resources, and lands on which they are likely to occur shall be identified and managed in keeping with the requirements of Alberta Community Development. - 5.6.2 Historical resource records are confidential and shall not be shared with the public. - 5.6.3 If a previously unknown historical resource is discovered during road building, harvesting, or silviculture operations, the operations that may directly affect the historical resource shall cease and the Heritage Resource Management Branch of Alberta Community Development shall be notified.
+- 5.6.1 Historical resource records are confidential and shall not to be shared with the public. - 5.6.2 If a previously unknown historical resource is discovered during road building, harvesting, or silviculture operations, the operations that may directly affect the historical resource shall cease and Alberta Culture and Community Spirit shall be notified.